-With a degree in civil engineering from the University of New York at Buffalo, Stephen's first job out of college was working as a civilian with the U.S. Army Corps of Engineers in Galveston.
+With a degree in civil engineering from the University of New York at Buffalo, Stephen's first job in Texas was working as a civilian with the U.S. Army Corps of Engineers in Galveston.
 It was with the Corps that Stephen discovered his lifelong interest in storm water management and flooding issues after working with residents whose homes had been flooded.
-That led Stephen to work for the passage of the ReBuild Houston program, which will address the city's drainage and flooding issues with funds set aside for that purpose only.
+Striving to reduce flooding risks in Houston, in 2010 Stephen led the charge to pass the Renew Houston initiative, now the ReBuild Houston Program, a pay-as-you-go program to improve Houston’s street and drainage infrastructure.

 As an authority on flooding and storm water management, Stephen has served as an expert witness for Harris County and TxDOT on drainage related issues.
-His depth of experience has been sought out by governmental agencies including large and small municipalities, county and state governments.
+His depth of experience has been sought out by governmental agencies including large and small municipalities, and county and state governments.
 In addition, Stephen has helped to create and rewrite criteria manuals for the Harris County Flood Control District, Harris County and the City of Houston.

 Stephen has served as chair and longtime board member of the Memorial Park Conservancy, a nonprofit dedicated to preserving the natural habitat and historical significance of Memorial Park.
 He is also a board member of Marathon Kids, an organization focused on educating and motivating children to lead active lifestyles, and Family Services of Greater Houston, a nonprofit providing family counseling and case management services to Houstonians in need.
 In addition, he serves as an advisory board member for Trees for Houston, a group dedicated to protecting woodlands and planting trees around the city.